filerjs/filer/README.md

 #### Filer.FileSystem(options, callback) constructor

+In most cases, using `Filer.fs` will be sufficient, and provide a working filesystem.
-File system constructor, invoked to open an existing file system or create a new one.
+However, if you need more control over the filesystem, you can also use the `FileSystem` constructor, invoked to open an existing file system or create a new one.

-Accepts two arguments: an `options` object, and an optional `callback`.
-The `options` object can specify a number of optional arguments, including:
+`Filer.FileSystem()` It accepts two arguments: an `options` object, and an optional `callback` function.
+The `options` object can specify a number of optional arguments,
+including:

 * `name`: the name of the file system, defaults to `'"local'`
 * `flags`: an Array of one or more flags to use when creating/opening the file system: